 MVP can be best described as a mid-point between the earlier stages of the development process (including prototyping) and the final product.
 In a way, MVP defines the direction in which the product will take later on.
 In all seriousness, it can be considered as the most important stage of the entire development process.

-Here’s how it goes - you have the project with some forecasted goals and approximated expectations.
+You have the project with some forecasted goals and approximated expectations.
 However, this whole thing is theoretic with the references to competitive similar products.
 All this should be solidified according to real data and that’s where MVP kicks in.

 MVP is a full-scale test of the product at its most basic in the real market situation.
 It tests the engagement with the target audience and measures their interaction with the product with a special attention towards the needs and demands.